 If you have the correct permissions, you can edit your group's settings in the "Settings" tab.

 There, you can set a default from line, reply-to email, and signoff.
 You can also set whether this group accepts applications from users to become organizers if you have requested this option from us.You can choose whether your group will automatically merge activists on the list who request to change their email to another activist in our system.
 You can set your group up to notify people when the group (or child groups, if it is in a network) sends an email.
 You can set the group's default country and language.
 This controls which country and language get added to activists via uploads and other methods if one isn't explicitly set, which language is set by default when you create a new action (which can be changed when you edit the action), and which country we place activists in when we can't automatically locate them by IP address.
 And you can set a default Facebook share image and Twitter handle that will be used in action sharing options instead of our platform-wide defaults, and can be overridden on each action by editing sharing options.

 For donations, you can choose whether activists can update donation amounts and next charge dates and cancel their own recurring donations or not.
 You can also customize the receipt emails that activists receive when their card is charged each time and the notification emails they receive if their card stops working and their recurring donation begins failing, including changing the wrapper.
 More here.

 You can manage your group's opt-in and data processing text settings on the group's manage page, settings tab.
-These settings are useful for complying with GDPR or other data protection laws, as well as in other cases.
+These settings are useful for complying with GDPR, CCPA, or other data protection laws, as well as in other cases.
 More here.